ESSEX STREET ACADEMY

 11/12 Human Biology w/ Susie

-Bodies is an 11/12 Human Biology class that focuses on the human body and its survival mechanisms.
+Human Biology focuses on the human body and its survival mechanisms.
 In this course, students will learn why organisms must maintain an internal balance and what happens something upsets that balance.
 They will also identify common life processes (circulation, nutrition, regulation), describe the functioning of organ systems and explain how these organs systems contribute to maintaining homeostasis.
 Students will also be able to explain the effect of common diseases (heart disease, diabetes, asthma) on organ systems and understand the relevance of these health problems in today’s society.
 Students will sharpen their scientific method skills by conducting physiology experiments on pulse, cardiac recovery rates, vital capacities, and visual reaction time, before designing their own panel project on one of these variables.

-11/12 Computer Science w/Lev
+11/12 Computer Science w/ Lev

 Spanish 1